nens/kpi-almere-v2/README.md

 Releasing
 =========
+Check if your `deploy/` folder has a `auth.json` file with a github token.
-To start off, make sure webpack has a built version in the dist folder `npm run build` This creates a build in the dist/ folder.
+To start off, make sure webpack has a built version in the dist folder

+	npm run build

+This creates a build in the dist/ folder.

 To tag this as a new release and to add the dist folder to the release attachments you we use nens/buck-trap.
 It versions your repo and changes the changelog for you.